-NURS-538 Integrative Healing in Nursing Practice (3 Credits)
+NURS-538 Care of the Patient With Complex Conditions (3 Credits)

 This course focuses on the holistic care of clients across the lifespan in a variety of high acuity inpatient settings and prepares students to coordinate and facilitate person-centered care for diverse patient populations.
 Emphasis will be on how the holistic nursing process, nursing theory and partnership principles are applied in acute care settings.
 Students will analyze the foundations of leadership and role development and explain how high-quality leadership at all levels in the healthcare system contribute to a culture of safety.
-Prerequisites: 536, 537, 642.
+Prerequisites: 521, 536, 537.
 Must be taken concurrently with 539.

-NURS-539 Integrative Healing in Nursing Practice - Clinical (4 Credits)
+NURS-539 Care of the Patient With Complex Conditions Clinical (4 Credits)

 This course enhances the student's understanding of complex disease processes and their manifestations in high-acuity care settings.
 Providing experiences that promote holism and person-centered care, this clinical course combines the application of the holistic nursing process and a systems-thinking approach with the management of complex client situations.
 Students optimize informatics and healthcare technologies to promote safe environments and prioritize holistic nursing care according to the client's wishes and condition.
-Prerequisites: 536, 537, 642.
+Prerequisites: 521, 536, 537.
 Mustbe taken concurrently with 538.